surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

    - <b>None:</b> Runs immediately

-   - <b>Repeat after completion with delay:</b> schedule run once again with specified time delay
+   - <b>Repeat after completion with delay:</b> Schedule run once again with specified time delay

-   - <b>Cron Expression:</b> it is a string consisting of 6 or 7 fields that describe individual details of the schedule. that represents a schedule.
+   - <b>Cron Expression:</b> It is a string consisting of 6 or 7 fields that describe individual details of the schedule. that represents a schedule.
 These fields, separated by white space, can contain any of the allowed values with various combinations of the allowed characters for that field.

 ><b>For instance:</b>
  ( ' 0 0 0 * * * ' ) is a daily schedule, because it matches combinations of date and time where seconds, minutes and hours are 0.
 If you change the hours field to 8, (' 0 0 0 8 * * * '),  your string represents every day at 8:00 AM.